Cibola National Forest

-The Cibola National Forest (pronounced SEE-bo-lah) is a 1,633,783 acre (6,611.7 km2) United States National Forest in New Mexico, USA.
+The Cibola National Forest (pronounced SEE-bo-lah) is a 1,633,783 acre (6,611.7 km2) United States National Forest in New Mexico, US.
 The name Cibola is thought to be the original Zuni Indian name for their pueblos or tribal lands.
-The name was later interpreted by the Spanish to mean "buffalo."
+The name was later interpreted by the Spanish to mean "buffalo".
 The forest is disjointed with lands spread across central and northern New Mexico, west Texas and Oklahoma.
 The Cibola National Forest is divided into four Ranger Districts: the Sandia, Mountainair, Mt.
 Taylor, and Magdalena.
 The Forest includes the San Mateo, Magdalena, Datil, Bear, Gallina, Manzano, Sandia, Mt.
 Taylor, and Zuni Mountains of west-central New Mexico.
 The Forest also manages four National Grasslands that stretch from northeastern New Mexico eastward into the Texas Panhandle and western Oklahoma.
 The Cibola National Forest and Grassland is administered by Region 3 of the United States Forest Service from offices in Albuquerque, New Mexico.
 Elevation ranges from 5,000 ft (1,500 m) to 11,301 ft (3,445 m).
 (The preceding figures do not include any of the four National Grasslands mentioned below, which are detailed in their individual articles.)
 The descending order of Cibola National Forest acres (not counting the three Grassland areas) by county are: Socorro, Cibola, McKinley, Catron, Torrance, Bernalillo, Sandoval County, New Mexico, Lincoln, Sierra, and Valencia counties in New Mexico.
 The Cibola National Forest currently has 137,701 acres designated as Wilderness.
 In addition to these acres, it has 246,000 acres classified as Inventoried Roadless Areas pursuant to the Roadless Area Conservation Rule.